Parallel and Distributed Hybrid Beamforming for Multicell Millimeter Wave MIMO Full Duplex: Simulation Results

 Fig. \ref{SNR_20dB_32RF} shows the average WSR achieved with both schemes as a function of the LDR noise with $32$ or $16$ RF chains and $10$ or $4$ bits phase-resolution.
 It is visible that the P$\&$D-HYBF performs very close to the C-HYBF scheme with the same number of RF chains and phase resolution.
 Fully digital FD achieves $\sim 83 \%$ of additional gain than the fully digital HD for any LDR noise level.
 For a low LDR noise level $k_b < -80$ dB, C-HYBF and P$\&$D-HYBF with $32$ RF chains achieve $\sim74,55$ and $\sim 71,54\%$ additional gain and with $16$ RF chains they achieve $\sim 67\%, 48\%$ and $\sim 64\%, 47\%$ additional gain with $10,4$ bits phase-resolution, respectively.
 We can also see that when the LDR noise variance increases, the achievable WSR for both the FD and HD systems decreases considerably.
-Fig. \ref{SNR_20dB_12RF} shows the average WSR as function of the LDR noise with only $12$ or $10$ RF chains and with $10$ or $4$ bits phase-resolution.
+Fig. \ref{SNR_20dB_12RF} shows the average WSR as a function of the LDR noise with only $12$ or $10$ RF chains and with $10$ or $4$ bits phase-resolution.
 For LDR noise $k_b \leq 80~$dB, C-HYBF and P$\&$D-HYBF with $12$ RF chains achieve $\sim 60, 43 \%$ and $\sim57, 43 \%$ additional gain and with $10$ RF chains they achieve additional gain of $\sim58, 38 \%$ and $\sim 53, 37\%$ with $10,4$ bit phase-resolution, respectively.
-Fig. \ref{SNR_20dB_32RF}-\ref{SNR_20dB_12RF} exhibits the detrimental effect of the LDR noise on the maximum achievable WSR with HYBF for both the schemes for mmWave FD and motivates to deploy RF circuitry, which generates small LDR noise.
-It is to be noted that P$\&$D-HYBF achieves similar performance as the C-HYBF scheme at any LDR noise level.